isl-org/Open3D/docs/tutorial/visualization/visualizer_basic.rst

 .. _bounding_box_sphere:

-Drawing a Sphere in a Bounding Box ``LineSet``
+Drawing a sphere in a bounding box ``LineSet``
 ::::::::::::::::::::::::::::::::::::::::::::::

-Rendering Multiple Objects
+Rendering multiple objects
 """"""""""""""""""""""""""

 In prior examples, we rendered only one 3D object at a time.
 But the ``draw()`` function can be used to render multiple 3D objects simultaneously.
 In this example, we will render two objects: the **Sphere** and its **Axis-Aligned Bounding Box** represented by a cubic frame around the sphere: